Situated Facilitation: A Community-Centric Approach

 Legacy and Ongoing Commitment

-My work is only complete when communities take it up, share it, and carry it forward.
-I do not leave after a project ends or a funding cycle closes.
-I remain in relationship with communities, supporting ongoing reflection, growth, and stewardship.
-My methodology is defined not just by process, but by long-term relationships, ongoing reflection, and the community’s own leadership, ensuring the work remains co-owned and distinctively mine.
-This is legacy work, rooted in care, reciprocity, and lasting impact.
+My work is complete only when communities take it up, share it, and carry it forward.
+I remain in relationship with communities, supporting reflection, growth, and stewardship.
+The methodology is defined not just by process but by long-term relationships, ongoing reflection and the community’s own leadership ensuring the work remains co-owned and distinctively mine.
+This is legacy work, grounded in care, creativity, reciprocity, and lasting impact.

 Distinction and Ownership